androidacy-user/mgskfixes-1/README.md

 ## Where do I get support?

-I highly recommend joining our telegram group [here](https://t.me/inlmagisk)
+Please refer to the Contact page linked at the top.

 The XDA thread is [right here](https://forum.xda-developers.com/android/software/magiskfixes-fixing-magisk-magisk-t3977203)

 ## Fix {x} is needed on my device

-Join the support group or XDA and let me know and I'll add it in
+Join the support group or XDA and let us know and we may add it in!

 ## Compatibility

-Magisk 18.1+ suggested
+Magisk 20+ required!